nasser/twelve/README.md

 Experimental game engine based on an extreme interpretation of the Entity Component System architchture.

 ## Status
-This is highly experimental, both conceptually and technically.
-It may well be a terrible idea.
+This is still highly experimental, both conceptually and technically.
+Approach with that in mind.

 ## Overview
 A game in Twelve is made up of three things: **objects**, **logic**, and **backends**.
 Broadly, objects store the state of the game, like positions or speed, logic implements behavior, like movement or death, and backends access non-game specific utilities like, graphics or input.